yukai-yang/R6DS/README.md

 to implement the data structures.

 Suppose that you want to design and implement some algorithm.
-The most efficient solution is to use the recursion, in which you pass a variable into some function, the function will call itself and pass the same variable into it.
+The most efficient solution is, for example, to use the recursion, in which you pass a variable into some function, the function will call itself and pass the same variable into it.
 The corresponding algorithm requires that the variable will be changed inside the recursion.
 See for example, the [traverse algorithm in the binary-search-tree](https://en.wikipedia.org/wiki/Binary_search_tree), in which, if we want to have a copy of these traversed elements, then it is desirable to pass-by-reference a container (vector, list, data.frame